Short Belfast: Civilian operations

 TAC HeavyLift purchased five Belfasts for commercial use in 1977 and operated three of them from 1980 after being reworked to receive commercial certification.
 Ironically, some of them were later chartered during the Falklands War, with some sources suggesting that this cost more than keeping all the aircraft in RAF service until the 1990s.
 HeavyLift's Belfasts were again contracted to support the RAF during the first Gulf War, transporting vehicles and helicopters too large to be carried by the Hercules fleet.

 After being retired from TAC HeavyLift service, several were parked at Southend Airport for a number of years.

 One aircraft was refurbished and flown to Australia in 2003, operated by HeavyLift Cargo Airlines.
 This aircraft is no longer flying; it was often visible parked on the General Aviation side of Cairns International Airport in Queensland, in company with one or two of the company's Boeing 727s.
 Now registered RP-C8020, it was moved to the general aviation (western) side of the Cairns airport on 19 August 2011, after spending the best part of a year sitting on the Cairns International apron where it had been moved prior to the scrapping of the remaining company Boeing 727 (RP-C8016) at the end of September 2010.
 The HeavyLift titles were painted over on 28 August 2011, but the registration RP-C8020 was still visible.
 The aircraft was photographed intact, but with no registration visible, at Cairns Airport on 7 August 2017.
-Following registration with the FAA as N1819S, the Cairns Belfast is apparently undergoing restoration to flight and return to service.
+Following registration with the FAA as N1819S, the Cairns Belfast was apparently undergoing restoration to flight and return to service.
+However, many aircraft at Cairns were flooded by Cyclone Jasper in December 2023.

 A second Belfast, G-BEPS (SH1822), was to have joined her in Australia following refurbishment at Southend Airport, but was instead scrapped in October 2008.
 The last production Belfast (Enceladus, XR371) is preserved at the RAF Museum Midlands.
 This aircraft was repainted before being displayed under cover at the National Cold War Exhibition.